 The HMO must submit a report (using the template provided) to the Department annually evaluating its OB Medical Home initiative.
-The report is due the first business Monday of June (reporting from April of the previous year through March of the current year).
+The report is due the first Monday of June for the previous calendar year.

 Additional reporting of program compliance by the HMO and/or medical home sites may be requested by the Department outside of the annual report, as needed.